ayleeandersen/clue/README.md

 ## Aylee's Notes for Deployments

 Push up the results from `npm run build` to the root directory of the `gh-pages` branch.
 Once that's done, go through and prefix each path with a period before the slash (except for the end where it says l.p="/").
-In the `static/js/main.<hash>.chunk.js` file, prefix each path with a period before the slash.
+In the `static/js/main.<hash>.chunk.js` file, prefix each path with `"."` before `a.p` (`"."+a.p+"static/media/logo.366cf5f1.png"`).
 Push the changes up.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).